 Side effects that usually do not require medical attention (report to your doctor or health care professional if they continue or are bothersome):

-certain medicines for depression like citalopram, fluoxetine, and fluvoxamine
+certain medicines for depression like citalopram, fluoxetine, fluvoxamine

-certain medicines for fungal infections like ketoconazole, fluconazole, and voriconazole
+certain medicines for fungal infections like ketoconazole, fluconazole, voriconazole

-certain medicines for seizures like felbamate, oxcarbazepine, and phenytoin
+certain medicines for seizures like felbamate, oxcarbazepine, phenytoin

-stomach acid blockers like cimetidine, omeprazole, and esomeprazole
+certain medicines for stomach problems like cimetidine, omeprazole, esomeprazole

 If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.